BSN-Spartan/NC-Cosmos/README.md

 Select a Chain ID and initialize the node.
 By default, the `testnet` command creates the `~/.spartan` directory with subfolders `config` and `data`.
 In the following steps, we assume you use this default path.

-Note that you should specify `-v` as 1, otherwise it will create multiple node config files, which is useful for local testnet.
+Note that you should specify `--v` as 1, otherwise it will create multiple node config files, which is useful for local testnet.

 ```shell
 # initialize node configurations